 Buying a freestanding dishwasher

-The range of freestanding dishwashers on offer is vast, making it difficult to be sure which one is right for you.
-To get you started, we’ve listed the choices here.
+The range of freestanding dishwashers on offer is vast, making it hard to be sure which one is right for you.
+To get you started, we’ve listed the choices for you here.

 A freestanding dishwasher vs. a built-in dishwasher

 When you choose a built-in dishwasher, it blends in nicely with the design of the rest of your kitchen.
 With a fully integrated model, you won’t see that there’s a dishwasher in your kitchen.
 However, you do have to sacrifice a kitchen cabinet, which means less space to put things away.

 In addition, a built-in dishwasher always requires the right connections in the place where it is going to be installed.
 In some cases that means rerouting existing connections, which is not an easy job.